hashgraph/hedera-sdk-tck/README.md

 ### Start a JSON-RPC server

-Start only the JSON-RPC sever for the SDK you want to test.
+Start only the JSON-RPC server for the SDK you want to test.
+The JSON-RPC server for the specified SDK will parse the JSON formatted request received by the test driver.
+The JSON-RPC server will execute the corresponding function or procedure associated with that method and prepare the response in JSON format to send back to the test driver.

 ### Install and run